 In addition, other countries such as Mexico, New Zealand, Egypt and the United Arab Emirates have produced similar frameworks for their use nationally.
-The European Forum for Geography and Statistics (EFGS)/ Eurostat have also been working on applying the Generic Statistical Business Process Model (GSBPM) to managing geospatial information in the statistical production process.
+The European Forum for Geography and Statistics (EFGS)/ Eurostat have also been working on applying the Generic Statistical Business Process Model (GSBPM) to geospatial information.
 These examples will be explored further below.